-I am an Alfred Deakin Postdoctoral Research Fellow at Deakin University within the Centre for Integrative Ecology.
-I hold a courtesy faculty position within the Department of Forest Ecosystems and Society at Oregon State University, and I am an Affiliate Assistant Professor within the School of Environmental and Forest Sciences at the University of Washington.
-I continue to collaborate with the Desert Ecology Research Group at The University of Sydney, where I am based.
+I am a Lecturer (Early Career Development Fellow) at The University of Sydney.
+I hold a courtesy faculty position within the Department of Forest Ecosystems and Society at Oregon State University, and an Affiliate Assistant Professorship within the School of Environmental and Forest Sciences at The University of Washington.

 I am always keen to collaborate with researchers and students who have similar interests and goals.